Open Source Public Sector Procurement Service - "Software Custodian as a Service"

 Please see idea proposal here to aid adoption to professional re-usable software at: http://ow.ly/xk7M301ooji

-The "Custodian as a Service" proposed is a guidance and tookits to educate organisations of the commercial models of open source software supplier and what metrics to include to evaluate these solutions.
-Wrapped around this service are a set of services to govern to independently validate the solutions.
+The "Custodian as a Service" is a combination of guidance and tookits that will educate public sector organisations of the commercial models of open source software suppliers and what metrics to include to evaluate these solutions.
+Wrapped around this service are a set of services to govern and independently validate the solutions.

 - Practical resources to help take the pain out of the decision making process